dzuizz/cp-templates/README.md

     - Prim's                                   // to be implemented
     - Dial's                                   // to be implemented
     - Shortest Path Faster Algorithm (SPFA)    // to be implemented
+- Trees
+    - Lowest Common Ancestor (LCA)             // to be implemented
+    - Heavy Light Decomposition (HLD)          // to be implemented
+    - Centroid Decomposition                   // to be implemented
+    - Calculate Diameter of Tree
+- Dynamic Programming Speed-ups
+    - Knuth Optimization                       // to be implemented
 - Algebra
     - Sieve of Eratosthenes
     - Binary Exponentiation